 The Cluster consists of lectures and incrementally more challenging projects.
 Students will work in groups to develop:

-Data collection, data visualization, computer applications (Apps) to be used with the instrumentation developed in the class.
+Software for data collection, data visualization, computer applications (Apps) to be used with the instrumentation developed in the class.

 Cluster 8 - Tissue Engineering and Regenerative Medicine